 How to Make Cherry Snowball Cookies

-- Beat butter and sugars until creamy.
+- Beat butter and sugars in a large bowl until creamy on medium speed to high speed.

 - Chop drained cherries and mix into the bowl.